CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 The installation medium MUST be obtained from a demonstrably integral source.
 NO other than the required server roles and features or functions may be installed.
 If sufficient in terms of functionality, the server core variant MUST be installed.
 Otherwise, MUST be justified, why the server core variant is not enough.
 As part of the installation, the server MUST first be brought to a current patch state.

-#### SYS.1.2.2.A3 Secure Administration of Windows Server 2012Local administration accounts MUST have unique, secure passwords.
+#### SYS.1.2.2.A3 Secure Administration of Windows Server 2012
+Local administration accounts MUST have unique, secure passwords.
 All administrators responsible for the server system MUST be trained in the security-related aspects of Windows Server 2012 or R2 administration.
 You MAY NOT use administrative rights where they are not mandatory.
 Browsers on the server MAY NOT be used to surf the web.

 ### 3.2 Standard requirements